Gina Cole: Writing career

-In 2017 Cole's short story collection Black Ice Matter received the award for best first book of fiction at the Ockham New Zealand Book Awards.
+In 2017, Cole's short story collection Black Ice Matter received the award for best first book of fiction at the Ockham New Zealand Book Awards.
 A review by Stuff said that the collection "would be a good book on any reckoning but as a first book it is simply outstanding"; it "shows an assurance of tone, a clarity of style and expression, and an ability to handle different voices, that would be the envy of most more experienced authors".
 She also had an essay published in the collection New Writing edited by Thom Conroy, and a short story published in Black Marks on the White Page edited by Witi Ihimaera and Tina Makereti.

-In 2021 she was a writer-in-residence at the Michael King Writers Centre through a residency for established Pasifika writers, and had work published in the anthology Out Here: An Anthology of Takatapui and LGBTQIA+ Writers from Aotearoa New Zealand edited by Chris Tse and Emma Barnes.
+In 2018, she attended the International Writing Program at the University of Iowa.
+In 2021, she was a writer-in-residence at the Michael King Writers Centre through a residency for established Pasifika writers, was the first Pasifika curator at the Auckland Writers Festival, and had work published in the anthology Out Here: An Anthology of Takatapui and LGBTQIA+ Writers from Aotearoa New Zealand edited by Chris Tse and Emma Barnes.

-In July 2022 Cole's first novel Na Viro was published.
+In July 2022, Cole's first novel Na Viro was published.
 It is a science fiction novel set in the distant future and featuring Pacific culture.
-In the week before 15 July 2022 it was the second-best selling fiction book in New Zealand.
-A review in the New Zealand Listener described it as an "ambitious book", "at the forefront of a new and particularly interesting genre", but noted that the book was challenging to read in some respects, with the story lacking "a single emotional centre and ... some much-needed explanation of things both futuristic and mundane".
-In the same month she received the inaugural International Residency with Australia, a partnership between the Michael King Writers Centre and Varuna, The Writers' House.
-She received a month's residency at Varuna, to be taken up in October 2022, and an appearance at the Blue Mountains Writers' Festival.
+In the week before 15 July 2022, it was the second-best selling fiction book in New Zealand.
+A review in the New Zealand Listener described it as an "ambitious book", "at the forefront of a new and particularly interesting genre", but noted that the book was challenging to read in some respects.
+A review in Landfall concluded that Na Viro is "an important and enjoyable pioneering story that not only brings a uniquely Pasifika voice to the genre but also uses its inter-galactic plot to celebrate the traditions and challenges of the Pacific".

+Cole received the inaugural International Residency with Australia, a partnership between the Michael King Writers Centre and Varuna, The Writers' House.
+The award involved a month's residency at Varuna, to be taken up in October 2022, and an appearance at the Blue Mountains Writers' Festival.
+In 2022 she had a story published in the First Peoples Shared Stories anthology, and gave the annual Peter Wells lecture at the Same Same But Different literary festival.

 In the 2023 New Year Honours, Cole was appointed a Member of the New Zealand Order of Merit, for services to literature.
+In June 2023, she was announced as the recipient of the Fulbright-Creative New Zealand Pacific Writer's Residency, which provides for three months' residency at the Center for Pacific Islands Studies at the University of Hawaiʻi.
+Her work was published in The Routledge Handbook of CoFuturisms (Routledge), Pacific Arts Aotearoa (Penguin) and A Kind of Shelter Whakaruru-Taha (Massey University Press).